-Step 1: Identify the contract with customer A contract is defined as an agreement between two or more parties that creates enforceable rights and obligations and sets out the criteria for every contract that must be met.
+with customer parties that creates enforceable rights and obligations and sets out the criteria for every contract that must be met.
 Step 2: Identify the performance obligations A performance obligation is a promise in a contract with a customer to transfer a good or service to the customer.
 Step 3: Determine the transaction price The transaction price is the amount of consideration to which the Company expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties.
 Step 4: Allocate the transaction price For a contract that has more than one performance obligation, the Company allocates the transaction price to each performance obligation in an amount that depicts the amount of consideration to which the Company expects to be entitled in exchange for satisfying each performance obligation.
 Step 5: Recognise revenue The Company recognises revenue (or as) it satisfies a performance obligation by transferring a promised good or service to the customer under a contract.